-Include your client's relevant diagnoses, while emphasizing the effects of the disabling condition(s) on their everyday life and daily functionality.
+Include your client's relevant diagnoses, while emphasizing the effects of the disabling condition(s) on their function and everyday life.
 Compare this functioning to an average person of the same age.

 Consider answering the following questions when you complete the "Effects of Impairment" section: